-Description What happens?
-Tolerances and PFH D : Affects Real time monitoring of conditions such that the stopping time limit will not be exceeded.
-Robot speed is limited to ensure that the stop time limit is not exceeded.
-The stopping capability of the robot in the given motion(s) is continuously monitored to prevent motions that would exceed the stopping limit.
-If the time needed to stop the robot is at risk of exceeding the time limit, the speed of motion is reduced to ensure the limit is not exceeded.
-A robot stop will be initiated to prevent exceeding the limit.
-The safety function performs the same calculation of the stopping time for the given motion(s) and initiates a cat 0 stop if the stopping time limit will be or is exceeded.
-Will not allow the actual stopping time to exceed the limit setting.
-Causes decrease in speed or a robot stop so as NOT to exceed the limit TOL: 50 ms PFH D : 1.8E- 07 Robot
+What Tolerances Description Affects happens? and PFH_D: Real time monitoring of conditions such that the stopping time limit will not be exceeded.
+Robot speed is limited to ensure that the stop time limit is not Will not allow exceeded. the actual The stopping capability of the robot in stopping time the given motion(s) is continuously to exceed the monitored to prevent motions that limit setting. would exceed the stopping limit.
+If the TOL: 50 ms Causes PFH_D: 1.8E-Robot time needed to stop the robot is at risk decrease in of exceeding the time limit, the speed of 07 speed or a motion is reduced to ensure the limit is robot stop so not exceeded.
+A robot stop will be as NOT to initiated to prevent exceeding the limit. exceed the The safety function performs the same limit calculation of the stopping time for the given motion(s) and initiates a cat 0 stop if the stopping time limit will be or is exceeded.